mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   14/14 files and 134/134 tests; strict TypeScript; production build and `proof:all` green.
 The unchanged production guard records +1.3% JSON and 74.8% faster dispatch; it is not formation proof.
+- Banked P3 direct-closure gates at `19c1e12`: focused 6/6; candidate-only
+  frozen JSON 33 valid/7 invalid; package 14/14 files and 134/134 tests;
+  strict TypeScript; production build, artifact manifest and `proof:all` green.
+The sealed unchanged-production guard is +8.2% JSON with 73.8% faster dispatch; it is guard-only.
+- Fresh canonical-document replay: manifest, no-CSS-surface, subpath, packrat, no-span and no-dead-combinator proofs are green; `proof:perf` is RED at +16.0% JSON against the 15% guard (2,022 ns versus 1,742 ns).
+The document-only diff is not causal, the result is not waived, and current formation remains RED.
 - U gates: 24/24 unordered cases plus 13/13 S-kernel regressions; package suite 14/14
   files and 134/134 tests; strict TypeScript; production build; manifest,